 The two-storey 307sq m two-bedroom Cape Pool Villa will suit privacy-seekers with a blow-out budget.
 Upping the ante for honeymoon romance, they have sweeping Indian Ocean views from both bedrooms, and this is the only category with a private infinity pool on the roof terrace.
 However, Master Suites are more intimate and cost-effective, flaunting the same ochre and ultramarine-hued style as larger villas.

 This resort promises the moon and delivers, with an unheated, adults-only, 60-metre, crescent-shaped pool, with an infinity edge that curves around the cape, where swimmers can enjoy 270-degree Indian Ocean views.
 The Cove Pool welcomes kids, and each watta (stone-wall-ringed garden) includes a shared pool for two to three villas.

 Smell as sweet as the garden surrounds, with locally inspired in-villa treatments made with home-grown spices.
 Therapists will soothe and relax you with scented steam showers, organic spice scrubs (clove, nutmeg, sweet orange and sandalwood), Ceylon tea and cinnamon-laced essential-oil massages, and green-tea facials.
 Hidden under the Moon Pool, there’s a fully equipped air-conditioned gym, and cliff-edge yoga and pilates platforms offer sights for the sore-thighed.

 Binoculars for an in-depth look at that view, a notebook for pressing some of the local flowers, and a Marco Polo-esque sense of adventure.

-Under-2s stay free, and 2–12 year olds stay for up to US$45 for bed and breakfast, US$83 half-board and US$125 full-board, a night, for each child.
-A baby cot and one extra bed can be added to each room, and Master and Junior Suites interconnect.
+Under-2s stay free, and 2–12 year olds stay for up to US$45 for bed and breakfast, US$83 half-board and US$75 full-board, a night, for each child.
+A baby cot and one extra bed can be added to most rooms, and Master and Junior Suites interconnect.
 Babysitting is available on request.

 2–12 year olds.
 Child supplement rates change seasonally' the highest half-board child supplement is US$95 and full-board is US$125.